Simulate

 Visualization

-class pysimmmulator.visualize.visualize
+class pysimmmulator.visualize.Visualize

-plot_clicks(agg: str = None)
+plot_clicks(df: DataFrame, agg: str = None)

 Plot simulated clicks data based on a passed date-wise aggregation